inkyblackness/ss-specs/levelObjects/Actions.md

 This change has no parameters (all 12 bytes 0x00) and directly returns to the main menu.

-#### Change State Type 7: Unknown
+#### Change State Type 7: Rotate Object

+**Rotate Object State Details** (12 byte)

-    0000  int32      Object index 1
+    0000  int32      Object index
-    0004  int32      Object index 2
-    0008  int32      Unknown

-> This entry is only used on level R and Alpha grove to define areas between the two objects.
-Purpose and effect unknown.
+    0004  byte       Amount
+    0005  byte       Type -- 0x00: endless, != 0x00: back/forth
+    0006  byte       Direction -- 0x00: forward, 0x01 when running backwards
+    0007  byte       Axis -- 0x00: Z (yaw), 0x01: X (pitch), 0x02: Y (roll)
+    0008  byte       Forward limit
+    0009  byte       Backward limit
+    000A  [2]byte    Unused

+This state change rotates an object along one axis.
+This rotation can be endless in one direction, or a back and forth rotation, depending on the ```Type``` field.

+If the rotation type is back and forth, then the object is rotated between the two limits.
+Should the object start outside of these limits, then rotation continues normally until it is within the limits.

+If the rotation type is endless, whenever one limit is reached, the object immediately jumps to an orientation as per the other limit.

-#### Change State Type 8: Unknown
+#### Change State Type 8: Remove Objects

-> This entry is only used on level 2 in three arbitrary locations.
-Purpose and effect unknown.
+**Remove Objects State Details** (12 byte)

+    0000  int32      Object type - 0x00CCSSTT
+    0004  int32      Amount
+    0008  int32      Unused

+This state change removes objects of the specified object type from the level.
+The ```Amount``` field appears to be a guideline on how many shall be removed.
+Tests showed that an even number was always considered as the lower odd number.
+(Specify 2, only one was removed.)

+> This action only works once.
+Where its state is stored is not determined yet.
+> Objects are not removed at random, tests showed the objects with the highest object indices were always removed first.
+> Avoid using high amounts.
+Tests did lock up the game.

 #### Change State Type 9: SHODAN pixelation